atrull/powerpredictor/README.md

 ## General Process to generate Run CSVs

-**You must drive your car safely.**

 Steps:

 i.
 Warm your car up in the normal procedure, attach a laptop to your ECU (and start logging) or enable onboard logging.

 ii.
-Perform one or more runs from around 2000rpm to redline. **You must drive your car safely.** while performing these runs.
+Perform one or more runs from around 2000rpm to redline.

-**Tip:** For more accuracy/data, perform 2 runs in opposite directions of the same "flat, stragith, empty, safe" road.
-The more runs the better.
+**Tip:** For more accuracy/data, perform 2 runs in opposite directions of the same "flat, stragith, empty, safe" stretch of private track/airstrip/motorway.
+You can perform more runs...The more runs the better.

 iii.
-Save/export the log files and export as CSV files.
+Using a laptop or other device, Save/Export the log files as CSV files.

 iv.
 Collate your vehicle data/gear ratios and other factors together per the [Usage] section.